Jennas-Lee/Jennas-Lee/README.md

 ## Hi there 👋
 🌱 I'm interested in AI, Big Data, and Cloud Computing.
 🔭 I'm an ordinary high school student, but I am interested in computers.
 😄 I'm in Seoul, Korea.
+🔭 I'm CTO of [HYOM](https://github.com/ampcompany).
+I'm senior Infrastructure Engineer and junior AI Engineer.

 ## Stats